Josh Joplin Group

-Josh Joplin Group was an Atlanta, Georgia-based rock band led by singer-songwriter Josh Joplin.
+Josh Joplin Group is an alternative rock band led by singer-songwriter Josh Joplin which formed in Atlanta, Georgia.
 Initially a trio, Joplin hired Geoff Melkonian (bass/viola/vocals) and Jason Buecker (drums/percussion/vocals) to accompany him to play shows together.
-They simply called themselves Josh Joplin Band.
+They initially called themselves Josh Joplin Band.
 In late 1995 they began pre-production on their first album together.
 Recorded at Furies Studios with producer Ed Burdell (Magnapop), Projector Head was released, January 6, 1996.
 Based on local critical success and some airplay on local radio Joplin, Buecker, and Melkonian, began touring vigorously, starting in the south, continuing through the northeast, and beyond.

 Boxing Nostalgic was their self produced sophomore effort.
 It was released April 6, 1997 to a sold-out show at the Cotton Club The album introduced piano to their sound and Allen Broyles who played on the record would join the band that same year.
 The band continued touring and opening shows for Jump, Little Children, Five-eight, The Innocence Mission, Ben Harper, Nathan Sheppard, Kitty Snyder, among others.

 In 1998, having played the Roxy Theatre (Atlanta) opening for Shawn Mullins, the Grammy-nominated songwriter of Lullaby, the band discussed making their third album with their friend and Mullins signed on as the producer hiring Anthony J. Resta to create the beats and programming for it.
 He would later release the album entitled, Useful Music, on his own SMG label.
 Shortly after its release, Jason Buecker was replaced on drums by Ani Cordero, then Eric Taylor who drummed for legendary dream pop founders, Seely (on Too Pure Records).
 Deeds Davis was added to play lead guitar and sing.